rcgsheffield/Sheffield_RCC_Docs/pilot/backup-restore.rst

 .. admonition:: Windows Renaming

-    If your restored machine is running the Windows family of OSes you'll find that the computer name gets '-restored' suffixed to avoid naming conflcts as you may still have the source machine running in your project.
+    If your restored machine is running the Windows family of OSes you'll find that the computer name gets '-restored' suffixed to avoid naming conflicts as you may still have the source machine running in your project.
-    Depending on how the machine and its software has been configured, it may not be advisable to have source and restored maches running at the same time.
+    Depending on how the machine and its software has been configured, it may not be advisable to have source and restored machines running at the same time.

 .. _restoring_s3_objects: